 How do parlay odds work?

 It will vary based on the number of legs and the odds on the individual legs in your parlay, but parlays where every leg is an even-money bet pay according to this schedule:

 - 7 teams 75/1

 - 8 teams 150/1

-You can find parlay odds calculators online that’ll estimate the odds for you based on the odds on the individual legs in your parlay.
-However, you’ll get a more accurate result by plugging the parlay into a bet slip with the CA sports betting site where you’re planning to place the bet.
+You can find parlay odds calculators online that’ll estimate the odds for you based on the sportsbook odds on the individual legs in your parlay.
+However, you’ll get a more accurate result by plugging the parlay into a bet slip with the California sports betting site where you’re planning to place the bet.